emberjs/rfcs/text/0496-handlebars-strict-mode.md

 ### Deprecations

-The following features should be deprecated and removed in sloopy mode:
+The following features should be deprecated and removed in non-strict mode:

 * Implicit `this` fallback, proposed in [RFC #308](https://github.com/emberjs/rfcs/blob/master/text/0308-deprecate-property-lookup-fallback.md)
 * Implicit invocation of argument-less helpers, proposed in [RFC #432](https://github.com/emberjs/rfcs/blob/master/text/0432-contextual-helpers.md)
 * Partials, proposed in [RFC #449](https://github.com/emberjs/rfcs/blob/master/text/0449-deprecate-partials.md)

-When all of these features are removed, the main difference between sloopy mode and strict mode will be the precense of globals and the ability to perform dynamic runtime resolutions.
+When all of these features are removed, the main difference between non-strict mode and strict mode will be the precense of globals and the ability to perform dynamic runtime resolutions.